astrohanp/AutoQSOFit/README.md

 ## 2. Run `Pre-Notebook.ipynb` *(title in progress)*
 As mentioned in the overview, this notebook is designed to take an input catalog and output a catalog that is formatted to be compatible with the fitting program `autoqsofit.py`

-This notebook is divided into 3 sections:
+<b>This notebook is divided into 3 sections:</b>

-### Catalog Formatting
+### Catalog Formatting (Required)
-This section is the only required section of the notebook, it requires the user to read in their catalog and will output a catalog that is formatted to work with the fitting code.
+This section is the only <b>required section</b> of the notebook, it requires the user to read in their catalog and will output a catalog that is formatted to work with the fitting code.

 An example is done for the user using a subsection of the DEIMOS Catalog which was obtained by the [Cosmos Team](https://cosmos.astro.caltech.edu/news/65).